 Karl Foerster Feather Reed Grass is one of the most popular, easily-grown and attractive ornamental grasses available.
-It grows all across the country, it is non-invasive, and it gives a dramatic, every-changing vertical accent to any part of your garden.
+It grows all across the country, it is non-invasive, and it gives a dramatic, ever-changing vertical accent to any part of your garden.
 If you are a beginner with ornamental grasses, or a more experienced gardener, this is one grass you cannot be without.

-Ornamental grasses have been the ‘hot item’ in gardening for some years now, and they bring unique qualities that compliment other garden plants perfectly.
+Ornamental grasses have been the ‘hot item’ in the world of gardening for some years now, and they bring unique qualities that compliment other garden plants perfectly.
 Unlike flowers, they are attractive for most of the year.
 They remain relatively small, and fit perfectly among shrubs, adding texture and variety.
 They need no special care, in fact many are very low maintenance, and for all these properties and more, Karl Foerster Feather Reed Grass should be your first choice.

 Although grasses do not produce colorful flowers, they add a wonderful look to your garden, rustling and swaying in the breezes, attracting birds that feed on the seeds, and giving a natural look anywhere they are planted.
 They are used in all garden styles, from ultra-modern minimalist designs to lush flower-filled borders.
 They look terrific in a formal garden too, contrasting with clipped plants, or in a natural garden, looking like they have always just been growing there.

 This is one of the earlier sprouting grasses, growing best in cooler areas, and it also begins to flower much earlier than other grasses.
-Since it is hardy to zone 3, and possibly even to zone 2, this early flowering habit makes it ideal for regions with shorter growing seasons, where you can be guaranteed to see flower stalks develop fully before fall arrives.
+Since it is hardy to zone 3, and possibly even to zone 2, this early blooming habit makes it ideal for regions with shorter growing seasons, where you can be guaranteed to see flower stalks develop fully before fall arrives.
 Because the stems grow so vertical, they often stay upright after snow has arrived, adding interest to the winter garden.
 The stems can also be cut at any stage of their development and used fresh or dried for flower arrangements.